Bonneville Power Administration Energy Smart Industrial Energy Efficiency Program

 - Turning off idling equipment during non-production periods

-- Reducing infiltration by closing doors and maintaining the building envelope
+- Minimizing heat infiltration by maintaining the building envelope

-- Using set-point checklists for equipment sensitive to energy
+- Using set-point checklists to reduce the risk of backsliding

 These behaviors were selected because of their broad applicability to many different types of industrial facilities.
 In addition, they are generally high-impact/low-cost/low-risk activities.

-While industrial facilities understand concepts of continuous improvement through approaches already used in other aspects of their operations, such as ISO, Lean, etc., very few had applied those concepts to the improvement of energy intensity.
+While industrial facilities understand concepts of continuous improvement through approaches already used in other aspects of their operations, such as ISO 9001, Lean Manufacturing, etc., very few had applied those concepts to energy.
 BPA’s partner in designing and implementing HPEM, Cascade Energy, had over 20 years of experience working with over 1,000 industrial customers on energy efficiency projects.
-Their experience showed that most facilities did not have well-defined business practices relating to energy management and generally treat energy as a fixed cost, with limited project-based activities as the sole tactic for improvement.
-In recruiting for this cohort, ESI representatives assessed several potential barriers to HPEM success, including commitment to cohort participation, ability to share energy and production data, and limited availability of staff resources (both corporate leadership and an energy champion to manage day-to-day activities) to support the HPEM project.
-Sites with substantial barriers were directed to engage with other ESI program components.
+Their experience showed that most facilities did not have well-defined business practices relating to energy management and generally treated energy as a fixed cost, with ad hoc project-based activities as the primary approach for improvement.
+In recruiting for this cohort, ESI representatives assessed several potential barriers to HPEM success including the inability to commit time to attend monthly cohort trainings, insufficient availability of data required to establish a baseline and track performance, and competing priorities that may have impeded implementation activities.
+Sites with substantial barriers were connected with other ESI program components..

 Delivering the Program

 All HPEM energy savings were subjected to a rigorous measurement and verification (M&V) process.
-The M&V methods described in the ESI Monitoring, Targeting, and Reporting (MT&R) Reference Guide were used to quantify and validate energy savings via a top-down regression-based energy model.
-The energy models, developed for each participant, separated the effects of weather and production drivers from continuous energy improvement efforts.
-The overall energy savings was tracked using a cumulative sum of differences (CUSUM) methodology that quantified the aggregate difference between predicted energy use and actual energy use over a defined time period.
-BPA used these gross energy savings–which included both the energy saved from capital investments in efficient equipment and from behavior-based operations and maintenance (O&M) type improvements–to evaluate HPEM’s benefit.
-Savings specific to behavior-based/O&M changes were then calculated by removing the capital project savings from the gross energy savings.
+The M&V methods described in the ESI Monitoring, Targeting, and Reporting (MT&R) Reference Guide were used to quantify energy savings via a whole-facility regression-based energy model, commonly referred to as a “top-down” approach.
+A baseline energy model was developed for each participant, providing a method of “normalizing” energy performance for weather effects and production drivers, thereby isolating the impact of the continuous energy improvement efforts.
+The overall energy savings was tracked using a cumulative sum of differences (CUSUM) methodology that quantified the cumulative difference between predicted energy use and actual energy use over each annual performance period.
+Savings specific to behavior-based/O&M changes were then estimated by removing the capital project savings from the whole-facility energy savings.

 The ESI program’s top-down modeling method measured the aggregate impact of all behavioral changes for each participating site.
-However, significant impacts could be detected by inflections in the resulting CUSUM (cumulative sum of energy savings) chart as seen in the example chart below from a large pulp and paper mill participating in HPEM.
+However, significant impacts could be detected by inflections in the resulting CUSUM (cumulative sum of energy savings) chart.
+A simple example of a CUSUM chart is provided below.

 Due to the nature of industrial sites, behavioral impacts were highly site/system/process dependent.